Insights

 EQT's Q1 update was a cash-flow and control story.
 Sales volume increased 8% year over year, realized pricing improved, free cash flow attributable to EQT rose to $1.832 billion, and net debt fell sharply from year-end 2025.
 The company also made the Q2 setup clear: volumes are expected to step down from Q1 levels, partly because EQT plans to curtail 10-15 Bcfe into a softer seasonal gas window.

 The Energy-NetWatch read-through is concentrated in Appalachian source records.
-Pennsylvania and West Virginia show the relevant public-record base, but the two states have different production lags and different permit-record quality.
+Pennsylvania and West Virginia show the relevant public-record base, but the two states have different production calendars and separate permit-refresh paths.
 That makes EQT a good example of why operator intelligence needs more than a ticker, a quarterly release, and one production number.

-For teams watching Appalachian gas, the follow-up workflow is straightforward: monitor Pennsylvania and West Virginia production freshness, track EQT-linked permit activity, watch core counties such as Greene, Wetzel, Marshall, Lycoming, Westmoreland, and Washington, and keep operator aliases current as acquisitions and state-source names change.
+For teams watching Appalachian gas, the follow-up workflow is straightforward: monitor Pennsylvania monthly files and West Virginia H6A workbook updates, track EQT-linked permit activity through the current March 2026 permit signal, watch core counties such as Greene, Washington, Wetzel, Marshall, Lycoming, and Marion, and keep operator aliases current as acquisitions and state-source names change.

 For current records, well histories, maps, exports, alerts, and API access, the public brief is the starting point.
 Request Energy-NetWatch access to review current Appalachian operator and state-source data.